dc-333-usf/ISM3232/README.md

 # This is my first repository
-I created this GitHub repository for a ISM3232.
+I created this GitHub repository for ISM3232.